 Any KPIs that are developed need to be structured specifically for your company, and your trainers (either internal or your external training company) need to have insight into your goals.
 A really good training department/outside training vendor will be able to help you define those targets and even put real numbers to those goals.

-At FRONTLINE Selling, for example, we have 15 years of experience and almost two million outbound calls under our belt.
+At FRONTLINE Selling, for example, we have 15 years of experience and studied nearly two million outbound calls.
 We know the numbers that are needed to be successful.
 And when you work social into the equation, we know both the actions that need to be taken and the amount of those actions needed for a highly favorable outcome.
 You need that kind of information to set those waypoints.